`` How do I take Acthar® Gel (repository corticotropin injection)?

 There are different ways to take Acthar Gel

-All-in-one injection device comes with the dose your doctor prescribed
+• All-in-one injection device is pre-filled with the dose your doctor prescribed

-Easy-to-hold design that may help people with grip issues
+• Easy-to-hold design that may help people with grip and vision issues

-Requires fewer steps compared to vial and syringe
+• Requires fewer steps compared to administration with vial and syringe

 If your dose is different than 40 or 80 units, the vial and syringe method may be right for you.